tomas-fryza/avr-course/Labs/07-uart/README.md

    | `uart_putc` |  |  |
    | `uart_puts` |  |  |

 2. Extend the application from the previous point and send information about the results of the analog to digital conversion to the UART transmitter.
 Use internal UART module in 9600 8N1 mode.
-If needed, define the CPU clock frequency:
+If needed, define the CPU clock frequency in `main.c`:

 ```c
 #ifndef F_CPU